andrew/ultimate-awesome/README.md

 - [awesome-azure-static-web-apps](https://github.com/staticwebdev/awesome-azure-static-web-apps) - Curated list of resources for Azure Static Web Apps.
 - [awesome-engineering-path](https://github.com/92bondstreet/awesome-engineering-path) - A curated list of engineering ladder, path and compensation frameworks.
 - [awesome-ml-blogs](https://github.com/antoinebrl/awesome-ml-blogs) - Curated list of technical blogs on machine learning · AI/ML/DL/CV/NLP/MLOps.
-- [awesome-python-machine-learning-resources](https://github.com/HanXinzi-AI/awesome-python-machine-learning-resources) - A collection of awesome machine learning and deep learning Python libraries&tools. 热门实用机器学习和深入学习Python库和工具的集合.
 - [awesome-learning-collections](https://github.com/johnpaulada/awesome-learning-collections) - ✨ A curated list of awesome learning collections on various topics.
 - [awesome-flights](https://github.com/kevit/awesome-flights) - Curated list of flight searches :: It's no shame to fly!.
+- [Awesome-Tool-Learning](https://github.com/luban-agi/Awesome-Tool-Learning) - A curated list of papers and applications on tool learning.
 - [awesome-spanner](https://github.com/rakyll/awesome-spanner) - A curated list of awesome Google Cloud Spanner references, tools, libraries and more.
 - [Awesome-ML-Model-Governance](https://github.com/visenger/Awesome-ML-Model-Governance) - This repository provides a curated list of references about Machine Learning Model Governance, Ethics, and Responsible AI.
 - [awesome-android-awesomeness](https://github.com/yongjhih/awesome-android-awesomeness) - A curated list of android awesomeness.
 - [awesome-defi-product-management](https://github.com/0xvadym/awesome-defi-product-management) - A curated list of DeFi product management resources .
 - [awesome-blockchain-testing](https://github.com/alexromanov/awesome-blockchain-testing) - Curated list of blog posts, videos and resources on testing blockchains and blockchain-based applications.
-- [Awesome](https://github.com/Am0rphous/Awesome) - Awesome collection of resources 😎 Work in progress🔥.
 - [awesome-ethereum-diagrams](https://github.com/dgeorgiev06/awesome-ethereum-diagrams) - Curated list of Ethereum infographics - L1, L2, Oracles, DeFi.
 - [awesome-efficient-aigc](https://github.com/htqin/awesome-efficient-aigc) - A list of papers, docs, codes about efficient AIGC.
 This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-sca](https://github.com/hysnsec/awesome-sca) - A curated list of Software Component Analysis (SCA) books, courses - free and paid, videos, tools, and tutorials.